-Critical review of popular science (20%): Group presentation

-Working in small groups, students will present to the class a critical review of a particular science and public engagement activity.
+Critical review of popular science (15%): Group presentation: Working in small groups, students will present to the class a critical review of a particular science and public engagement activity.
 Presentations will last 20 minutes.
-Due dates: Feb.
-8 - March 21.
-Specific date: TBA.
+A copy of presentation slides must be handed in at the start of the presentation.
+Feb.
+6 - March 13.
+Specific presentation date TBA.

-Term exams (2 @ 15%)

-Term exams test understanding of assigned readings.
+Term exams (2 @ 15\% = 30\%) Term exams test understanding of assigned readings.
 These comprise short and long answers.
-In class: Feb 1 & March 28
+In class: Jan 30 & March 20

-Research paper (Presentation (15%) + Paper (35%) = 50 %)

-The final paper provides an opportunity for students to explore in more depth a topic of their interest that pertains to the course.
-Students may work in groups, if desired.
-If this option is chosen, the assignment guidelines remain the same and all members will receive the same grade.
+Research paper (Presentation (10%) + Paper (35%) = 45%) The final paper provides an opportunity for students to explore a topic of interest that pertains to the course.
 Students will provide a 15 minute presentation of their work in class either March 28 or April 4.
-The final paper is due in class April 11.
-Paper requirements: 10 - 12 pages, exclusive of references, double spaced, Times New Roman, 12 point font.
+The final paper is due in class April 10.
+Paper requirements: 10 - 12 pages, exclusive of references.
+Double spaced, Times New Roman, 12 point font.